 5/ The Biogs

-The Biogs whilst a fascinating idea only score so highly on this list because of their absolutely spectacular design by Massimo Belardinilli.
+The Biogs whilst a fascinating idea, score so highly on this list because of their absolutely spectacular design by Massimo Belardinilli.
 The Biogs are just a mass of flesh, slime and tentacles desperate to consume everything near to them.

 The Biogs definitely helped to establish the 2000 AD version of Dan Dare as being a much darker and in some ways more frightening take on Dan Dare than anything that had come before.